Call Us Now: 03 9663 0009

 • You’re buying or building your first home in Australia.

-• You intend to occupy the property as your principle place of residence within 12 months of settlement.
+• You intend to occupy the property as your principal place of residence within 12 months of settlement.

 If you’re purchasing the property in conjunction with others, they must also meet the same criteria for the FHOG to be payable.